bugthesystem/Flux/README.md

 | Reliable UDP (NAK, BTreeMap)     | 0.19                    | 100%         | Benchmark-only, sparse-friendly |

  **Notes:**
-- [1] The hybrid window (ring buffer + map) achieves the best of both worlds: fast in-order delivery and robust out-of-order handling.
+- [1] The hybrid window (ring buffer + btreemap) achieves the best of both worlds: fast in-order delivery and robust out-of-order handling.
 - See the `HybridWindow` implementation for details.
 > **⚠️ HEADS UP!** The `BTreeMap-based NAK transport` exists only for benchmark comparison and is not part of the main library API.